RamSritharan/ramsritharan/README.md

 I am currently working on a NodeJS project which provides a social media application for Sports enthusiasts.
 I will be using Authentication, MongoDB, NestJS, and React/Redux JS.
 I am also continuously practicing and expanding on Data Structures and Algorithms.

-Please as me if you have any questions on  NodeJS, C#/.NET, and ReactJS!
+Please as me if you have any questions on  NodeJS, Java, and ReactJS!

 You can reach me at ramkishan1795@gmail.com